This article discusses the benefits of medicine ball workouts.

 If you’re looking for a simple form of exercise to help you tone your core muscles and increase your strength, balance, coordination and endurance and promote explosive power, medicine ball workouts fit the bill.

-In this article, we will look at the benefits of medicine ball workouts.
-We will also discuss the various types of weighted ball and how to choose one that will be safe to use and give you the most benefit.
+Along with looking at the benefits of medicine ball workouts, this article discusses the various types of weighted ball and how to choose one that will be safe to use and give you the most benefit.

 What is a medicine ball?

-Medicine balls are weighted balls that can be used to add resistance to certain forms of exercise.
+The medicine ball is a weighted ball which adds resistance to certain forms of exercise.
 Approximately the size of a basketball, they come in various weights from 2 pounds up to 25 pounds or more.
 This means there is a medicine ball suitable for everyone, even those who haven’t exercised before.

-Made of either leather, gel, dense rubber or nylon, the balls are filled with sand, another filler or even air, then laced up.
-Medicine balls are usually round.
-Some have a textured surface to enhance grip, and some have attached ropes or handles for easier gripping and handling.
+Medicine balls are typically leather, gel, dense rubber, or nylon filled with sand, another filler, or even air.
+They are usually round, and may have a textured surface to enhance grip.
+Some have attached ropes or handles for easier gripping and handling.

 Main Benefits of Medicine Ball Workouts